4Dager/vSlam-Spherical/README.md

 ##  2. Prerequisites

 ### Pangolin
-We use [Pangolin](https://github.com/stevenlovegrove/Pangolin)for visualization and user interface.
+We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.

 ### OpenCV
-We use [OpenCV](https://opencv.org/)to manipulate images and features.
+We use [OpenCV](https://opencv.org/) to manipulate images and features.

 ### Eigen3
 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org.
 Required at least 3.1.0.